ncrncornell/qwi_schemas/formats/ANNOUNCEMENT-2016-05.md

     QWIRH_F MO 29 1995:1-2014:3 V4.0.1 R2015Q2 qwipu_mo_20150601_1902

-where the fifth component (V4.0.1) identifies the schema being used.
+The fifth component (V4.0.1) identifies the version of the schema being used.
 Thus, all value labels, the naming and structure of the files, the geographic and industry coding vintages, etc. can be deduced from the information available in the [V4.0.1](http://lehd.ces.census.gov/data/schema/V4.0.1) directory.